AlloVince/avnpc.js/README.md

 A pure node.js blog micro service

 - API style: both support RESTFul / GraphQL
-- Blog posts content be able to store in a github repo or an Evernote account
+- Blog posts content be able to store in a github repo (hexo compatibled) or an Evernote account

-### Installation & development
+## Installation & development

 ```
 make pre-build